How to: buy the right bike for your child

 Gearing will be single speed, which is fine.
 The brakes should be easy to operate: do the little finger brake check.
 V-brakes are effective stoppers, but even better for a starter bike’s rear wheel is a back-pedal brake.
 A rear brake takes more effort than a front brake due to cable friction and uses the (usually) weaker hand.
 Using the legs instead overcomes this, and pedalling back to stop is intuitive for a new cyclist.

 The best bike of this kind we’ve tested in detail is Islabikes’ Cnoc 14.
 It’s scaled down perfectly for a small child, with 89mm cranks and a tiny front brake lever.
 The rear is a back-pedal brake, which gives more reliable stopping.
 Tyres are treaded for street riding and aluminium tubing keeps weight down to just 5.79kg.
 The BMX-style handlebar is much easier for learners too.

-Frog bikes also do a very good range of 14" bikes, which we are currently testing at the moment.
+Frog Bikes also does a very good range of 14" bikes.
 This bike has scaled down brake levers, mudguards, choice of off-road tyres and even gives you paint to fix scratches.
-This bike also comes in a range of six colours.
-It's light and stands up against the Islabike Cnoc well, although a bit heavier at 6.3kgs.
+It also comes in a range of six colours.
+It’s light and stands up against the Islabike Cnoc well, although is a bit heavier at 6.3kgs.

 Dawes Academy 14" is part of a range launched in 2014, clearly trying to compete with Islabikes.
-Dawes have invested in designing shorter cranks an a unique one-bolt adjustable stem.
+Dawes has invested in designing shorter cranks an a unique one-bolt adjustable stem.
+This bike is currently only available secondhand.

 Cheaper options won’t be as light or as well made, yet serviceable bikes are available for under £100 if you shop carefully.
 The 14in-wheel bikes from Decathlon are a benchmark for value.
 They come with stabilisers, but those can be removed easily.
 Unlike most at this price, they use ball bearings and pneumatic tyres.
 Weight isn’t bad either.